Frequently Asked Questions

 Educator Dashboard

-Our Educator Dashboard lets the educator or administrator view learner usage and scoring via an easy-to-use web portal.
+Our Dashboard allows an educator or administrator detailed insight into learner usage and scoring via an easy-to-use web portal.
+Our Dashboard gives you access to:

 If your organization has a subscription and you are supposed to have access, contact your lead instructor and ask them to add you as an administrator via the Educator Dashboard.

-- Log on to the Educator Dashboard at https://app.fullcodemedical.com/admin
+1. Log on to the Dashboard at app.fullcodemedical.com/admin.

-- Click ‘Invite’ and our system will send an email invitation with instructions on how to create an account.
+7. Click Invite and our system will send an email invitation with instructions on how to create an account.

 Please note that granting administrative access allows the individual to see scoring data across the organization.

-You can easily remove Educator Dashboard access from an administrator from the dashboard.
-Simply click the three dots on the far right of the users row and then select “Remove Admin Access”.
+You can easily remove an administrator from the Dashboard.
+Simply locate the user as described in the above section, and click on the three dots at the end of the users line item.

-You can categorize your learners by class, year, clinical role or any other way that makes sense in your organization.
-You first define “groups” in the dashboard, then a group can be specified as you’re adding new users.
-You can also change a learners group at any time.
+You can categorize your learners by class, year, clinical role or any other way that makes sense to you.
+First you must define “groups” in the dashboard, then a group can be specified as you’re adding new users.
+You can also change a learners’ group at any time.

 To define groups for your organization: